Design Lessons & Trends, Marketing & Branding Advice

 This is your chance to introduce yourselves.
 Keep your target audience in mind when writing.
 In fact, it’s a good idea to picture a qualified candidate and write as if you are speaking to him or her.

-A few questions to ask yourself as you’re writing are:
+A few questions to ask yourself as you write are:

 • Why does your company exist?